 Teachers are expected to adopt the academy routines and a range of strategies to ensure a positive and purposeful learning environment as outlined in our 'behaviour management flowchart'.
 They are expected to adhere to routines and utilise strategies to react to any behaviours that are not Ready, Respectful or Safe.
 Teachers will record the performance of each student in their planner, giving recognition and also reward through our merit system.
 Teachers are also expected to log all incidents of behaviour accurately and factually and can set 60-minute central detention if there is 'serious or persistent/significant disruption to learning' which has required additional support from staff call out.
 Teachers can also set detentions outside of lesson for behaviours which break our code of conduct (when on duty, for example).
-Teachers are expected to ensure their next lesson can be a 'fresh start' with no grudges.
+Teachers are expected to have an active role in escorting students to detention and following up with parents if students uncooperative.

 The Pastoral Team (including Year Group co-ordinators) are expected to support students vulnerable to fixed term exclusion and permanent exclusion through appropriate interventions with students and families to support students meet standards and expectations.
+They are expected to lead academy operations including duties and detentions.
+They should utilize data to best inform intervention and to engage families.